-- (1) Illness or death of the primary care giver. - (2) Suicidal ideation of the care giver or person with dementia. - (3) Abusive behavior of the person with dementia or care giver; neglect or exploitation as defined by the Michigan Department of Human Services. - (4) Adverse incident during the delivery of service. - 8.
+- a.
+Illness or death of the primary care giver. - b.
+Suicidal ideation of the care giver or person with dementia. - c.
+Abusive behavior of the person with dementia or care giver; neglect or exploitation as defined by the Michigan Department of Human Services. - d.
+Adverse incident during the delivery of service. - 8.
 DADC program staff shall be trained in crisis procedures.

 Staff shall notify the program supervisor of any physical or behavioral changes in a program participant or care giver that may warrant further evaluation or medical attention.
-Staff shall advise the care giver to seek professional consultation or medical attention for the identified concern.
+Staff shall advise the care giver to seek professional consultation or medical attention for the identifiedconcern.